Frequently asked questions

 You may have a sauna or visit a solarium 3-4 weeks after the procedure.

 After the procedure, you may play any kind of sport with the exception of professional wrestling.
 In wrestling, opponents grab and hold on to each other’s ears very roughly, which may cause damage.
 Swimming and diving are OK as soon as the small stitch points have healed and the small threads on the back side of the ear have fallen off.
-This happens after 2-3 weeks in the majority of cases.

 It is not known that the Goretex or Prolene threads release substances into the body.
 That is why they are used by vascular surgeons all over the world nowadays.
 Surgeons don’t open up the body again to remove the stitches.
 They remain in the vessels for a lifetime.
 For this reason, they can also be left in the ears forever.

 An ear-pinning operation, whether performed with a traditional method or with our method, cannot change the anatomy of an ear.
 It can only change its position relating to the head.
 The ear outer edge is not changed.
 If, for example, the ear outer edge has a curved form tilting forwards, which is a relatively common occurrence in the upper third of the ears, or if the ear outer edge has a tiny bump in a certain area, called Darwin’s Tubercle, then these particular anatomical characteristics will remain after the operation.
 This makes sense because each ear is individually unique and should remain so.